-Gold and oil have found few friends in recent weeks, with oil in particular, learning to live in a new, sub-ninety dollar range.
-Why has this been the case, when geopolitical tensions, in both the Middle East, and the Far East (China and Japan have resumed their dispute over the Senkaku region and islands)?
+Gold and oil have found few friends in recent weeks, with oil, in particular, learning to live in a new, sub-ninety dollar range.
+Why has this been the case when geopolitical tensions.
+In both the Middle East and the Far East (China and Japan have resumed their dispute over the Senkaku region and islands)?

 I heard a great quote from a colleague I have immense respect for, just yesterday.
-The analogy was that through being educated, skilled and disciplined, your approach to the market should be like playing chess – lots of pieces with the lots of strategy – the ability to go forwards, backwards or diagonally and do most things.
+The analogy was that through being educated, skilled and disciplined, your approach to the market should be like playing chess – lots of pieces with lots of strategies – the ability to go forwards, backwards or diagonally and do a most things.
 Unfortunately, most retail investors are stuck, having to play checkers – with only the ability to do one type of move – buy and hold.

 Odds are in the current market – neither – as there are many variables.
 How about “I think its going to move and by a fair bit, I just don’t know the direction?”